10 Best Oncology EMRs Shortlist

 - Schedule appointments

-To help further narrow down the competition, I also looked for unique features, such as:
+Additional Standout Features (25% of total score) To help further narrow down the competition, I also looked for unique features, such as:

-- Integration with lab systems
+- Integration with genetic testing data

 - Telemedicine capabilities

-To get a sense of the usability of each system, I considered the following:
+Usability (10% of total score) To get a sense of the usability of each system, I considered the following:

-- Intuitive navigation
+- Easy navigation

-- Minimal learning curve
+- Minimal training required

-To evaluate the onboarding experience for each platform, I considered the following:
+Onboarding (10% of total score) To evaluate the onboarding experience for each platform, I considered the following:

 - Availability of training videos